tenjin/tenjin-unity-sdk/README.md

 }
 ```

-Tenjin and GDPR:
+Tenjin GDPR:
 -------
-As part of GDPR compliance, with Tenjin's SDK you can opt-in, opt-out devices/users, or select which specific params to opt-in or opt-out.  `OptOut()` will not send any API requests to Tenjin and we will not process any events.
+As part of GDPR compliance, with Tenjin's SDK you can opt-in, opt-out devices/users, or select which specific device-related params to opt-in or opt-out.  `OptOut()` will not send any API requests to Tenjin and we will not process any events.

 To opt-in/opt-out:
 ```csharp